marifyo/fggcosha/_posts/2015-11-01-octoberawareness.md

 Issues which have directly impacted our lives or the life of at least one person we know.

-Indeed the month of Pink and Purple is one which is recognized across the globe; many have rallied to raise awareness, funding and support for these two causes.
+Indeed the month of Pink and Purple is one which is recognized across the globe; every October since the 1980's, in increasing numbers, people have rallied to raise awareness, funding and support for these two causes.

 Many of our alumnae have been involved in some way.
-In particular, we want to acknowledge the class of ’89’s own Oge Nwakoby Ilegbune, who  recently relocated from the UK to Nigeria and has been passionately and actively raising awareness for breast cancer in our home country.
+This year, we want to acknowledge the class of ’89’s Oge Nwakoby Ilegbune, who recently relocated from the UK to Nigeria and has been passionately and actively raising awareness for breast cancer in our home country.
 <figure>
 <a href="{{ site.url }}/images/bca/oge.jpg"><img src="{{ site.url }}/images/bca/oge.jpg"></a>
 <figcaption>Dr. Oge Nwakoby Ilegbune, championing the fight against breast cancer by raising awareness and inspiring her classmates to join her.</figcaption>